seblap86/mold_detection/README.md

 - Streamlit: Interface building

 ## Product prototype
+You can see screenshots of the prototype in the 'app/screenshots' folder.

 #### Flow and components
 - **Image upload**: The user can upload an image.
 - **Preprocessing**: The image is preprocessed (for example, background is removed, image is flattened - this is important for the following steps).